maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ![][fonts]

 As you can see, choosing fonts is a practice in trial and error.
-In Appendix 9 in the section entitled "[Choosing Typeface Articles][Choosing Typeface]" I list different articles that might help you frame the context of your decision making process.
+In Appendix 9 in the section entitled "[Choosing Typeface Articles][Choosing Typeface]," I list different articles that might help you frame the context of your decision making process.

-In a presentation by Tim Brown, the Type Manager for Adobe Typekit, he quotes Jason Santa Maria as saying:
+I also think the following idea is worth noting by itself: In a presentation by Tim Brown, the Type Manager for Adobe Typekit, he quotes Jason Santa Maria as saying:

 > Write down a general description of the qualities of the message you are trying to convey, and then look for typefaces that embody those qualities.

 \- [More Perfect Typography][Perfect Typography]

-...and states that now, this is how he always starts a project.
+...and states that now, this is how he always begins a project.
 He then goes on to describe that he starts with body text, which gives tone for a piece, then moves on to markers like headers, that give it personality and character.
 Food for thought.

-Speaking of Jason Santa Maria, in another presentation called [On Web Typography][] he spoke about picking typefaces.
-Besides being a master on the subject, his recommendations (starting at 31:45) were excellent.
+Speaking of Jason Santa Maria, in another presentation called [On Web Typography][] he gives advice on picking typefaces.
+Besides being a master on the subject, his recommendations (starting at 31:45) are excellent.
 You can find them transcribed in [Appendix 9][].

 ### Size